Use printf to join an array in Bash

 diff <(cmd1) <(cmd2)

 Both cmd1 and cmd2 will appear as a file name/file descriptor.
-The < character indicates that the file descriptor should → Continue reading “Diffing the output of two commands”
+The < character indicates that the file descriptor should be read to obtain the output.

 Declaring, Exporting, and Reading Dynamic Variables in Bash